TalariaSoftware/talariasoftware.github.io/about.md

 # About

-Talaria Software builds software products and provides coaching and consulting to help others build software products.
+Talaria Software delivers software that delights customers and we can help you do the same.

 ## People